| Coelacanth (Latimeria chalumnae) model on display at the American Museum of Natural History

 NCBI Tree | Paleo Tree

 Links to external sites will appear in pop-up windows. | | | On page two of the chapter, we said the main division of Teleostomi was between the ray-finned and lobe-finned fishes.
-To this point in the chapter, every fish has been a ray-fined fish in the classification Actinopterygii.
-This page explores the lobe-finned fishes in the classification Sarcopterygii.
-It is important to note that every other animal, through chapter 38, is also in the classification Sarcopterygii.
+To this point in the chapter, every fish has been a ray-fined fish in the superclass Actinopterygii.
+This page explores the lobe-finned fishes in the superclass Sarcopterygii.
+It is important to note that every other animal, through chapter 38, is also in the superclass Sarcopterygii.
 This is another view of the breakdown of Teleostomi:

 - Actinopterygii (previous pages in this chapter)